ChungmanPARK12/ClassicQ/README.md

 ![Image](https://github.com/user-attachments/assets/ea6ba522-58e8-4d9d-8354-5ce60532dd69)

-A self-initiated **React Native** mobile app project, developed with full ownership of architecture and code decisions, in collaboration with AI for design and implementation improvements.
+A self-initiated React Native + Expo mobile app project, developed with full ownership of architecture and code decisions, in collaboration with AI for design and implementation improvements.

 ## Project Overview

 This project showcases how I design and structure the core navigation and startup experience of a mobile app.
+It covers the full onboarding-to-playback flow, from initial app launch, through the intro flow, and into the main service experience.

 - Clean and predictable navigation structure
 - Clear separation between app initialization and navigation flow